MichaelMar21/XAI_on_SLR/Report.md

 LIME helps visualize which words in a single article drive the prediction toward Relevant or Non-Relevant.

 By following these steps—cleaning and merging text data, balancing classes, splitting into train/test sets, and applying different machine learning approaches—we establish a solid foundation for explainability methods.

+Beside all written steps & methods provided above (that can be found in the file *XAI_on_pubmed_data.ipynb*, additional tests were made on the LogisticRegression model, presented as part of the project of another project group - **Data Imbalance Team**.
+Based on their model's results, in the notebook *DW_main.ipynb* there are added additional lines, for XAI - LIME & SHAP.
+Main goal of this approach was to test how it behaves on scikit-learn models, that are achieving better results than LR & DT presented in the *XAI_on_pubmed_data.ipynb* files.

+---

+## Part 5: Preprocessing and Modeling Workflow